 Traveling in Scandinavia

 It’s really a matter of preference here.
-If you dig the outdoors and want to explore some of the smaller towns (something I wish I had time for) you could rent a car.
-If you’re a cosmopolitan travel, another option would be flying over and taking a proper cruise that docs at all the main cities.
+If you dig the outdoors and want to explore some of the smaller towns (something I wish I had time for) you could rent a car or a campervan.
+This is a particularly common choice by visitors to Iceland, as it is somewhat smaller than the countries in Scandanavia.
+Rent.is offers lots of help and advice for driving in Iceland, should you need it.
+If you’re a cosmopolitan traveller, another option would be flying over and taking a proper cruise that docs at all the main cities.
 Whatever you do, just avoid booking multiple flights between them if you’re in each city for only a few days.
 You’ll waste so much time commuting!

 If you’re money conscious: 1) Think of avoiding this region in general.
 It’s hella expensive.
 Like even scrounging for bread and cheese could bankrupt you.
 Central and Eastern Europe are both cheaper.
 But if you must (it is gorgeous) 2) Plan to visit grocery stores and cook in Oslo and Copenhagen.
 These are the cities where you’ll take a real financial hit if you’re not careful.